mabravo641/lab_vision/lab01_git/questions.md

 4. What does the ``-prune`` option of ``find`` do?
 Give an example
     >   find is a function that search for files in a directory hierarchy.
-	Prune is a boolean function which is true if douring the search it doesn't go into each directory's contents before the  directory  itself.
+	Prune is a boolean function which is true douring the search, for the directories written before -prune, it doesn't go into each directory's contents before the  directory  itself.
 And it is false if it does, this happens when -deph is given.
 Doing this we can ignore directories. (%man find)

 	Example: find / -name *cfg* -prune | wc -l
 	171